Battle of Tanagra (457 BC): Background

-The battle
+Battle

 When the Phocians made war on the cities of Doris—the traditional homeland of Doric Greeks—the Doric Sparta sent a relief force under the command of Nicomedes, son of Cleombrotus, acting as regent for his under-age nephew, King Pleistoanax.
 An army of 1,500 Spartan hoplites with 10,000 of their allies entered Boeotia and compelled the submission of Phocis.

-Athens, already contemptuous of Spartan treatment and now suspecting her of negotiating with factions within the city to undermine democracy and prevent the construction of the Long Walls, maneuvered to cut off the Spartan army isolated in Boeotia.
+Athens, already contemptuous of Spartan treatment and now suspecting Athens of negotiating with factions within the city to undermine democracy and prevent the construction of the Long Walls, maneuvered to cut off the Spartan army isolated in Boeotia.

+The exiled Athenian politician and general Cimon met with the Athenian with his own forces known as the tribe known as the Oeneis to assist Athens.
+Cimon was turned away from assisting the Athenian forces due to the Council of 500 fearing it would disrupt Athens forces.

 Facing either transport through waters controlled by the Athenian navy or a difficult march through the Geraneia mountain passes held by Athenian soldiers supported from Megara, the Spartans decided to wait either for the opening of a safe route home or an outright Athenian assault.

-Meeting the Spartans at Tanagra, Athens fielded "their whole army, supported by 1,000 troops from Argos and by contingents from their other allies, making up altogether a force of 14,000 men."
-Fernando Echeverría states that there is no record of the tactics that were used during the actual battle.

-The Athenian politician and general Cimon, who had been exiled from Athens 3 years prior, came to the Athenian camp to offer to fight but was sent away.
+The battle was fought at Tanagra where the Athenian forces of 14,000 strong with their 1,000 allies from Argos met Sparta with 11,500 strong with 1,500 Spartans and 10,000 allied Hoplites.
+No details or accounts of the battle have been found.

+While no description of the events within the battle was given, both the Spartan and Athenian forces claimed both suffered great losses.
+Sparta claimed victory of this battle and were now able to return home through the mountain passes of the Isthmus, cutting down the fruit trees once crossing into the Megarid along the journey home.

 Aftermath

-Although both sides sustained "great losses", the Spartans were victorious and now able to return home through the mountain passes of the Isthmus, cutting down the fruit trees once crossing into the Megarid along the journey home.
 Sixty two days after the battle, the Athenians regrouped under the command of Myronides.
 They then defeated Thebes at the Battle of Oenophyta and took control of Boeotia, taking down the wall the Spartans had built and taking one hundred of the richest men of the Opuntian Locris as hostages.
 With the victory, the Athenians also occupied Phocis, the original source of the conflict and the Opuntian Locris.
-A few years down the road, Cimon was eventually called back to Athens after being ostracized and sent away from the Battle of Tanagra.
-He then helped create a five year peace treaty between Athens and Sparta.
+Years after the Battle of Tanagra, Cimon was recalled from exile due to the special relations they had between Sparta and Athens.
+With these special relations, Cimon helped create a five year peace treaty between Athens and Sparta.